XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 Tests

-* Update various floating point equality comparisons to not use exact match.
+* Fix various floating point equality comparisons to not use exact match.

 * Fix random number usage from numpy to use `np.random.default_rng`.